 The Coalition Opposing New Gas Stations (CONGAS), is a grassroots community-based coalition of hundreds of Sonoma County residents and over a dozen local organizations.

-CONGAS’s mission is to stop the construction of new gas stations in Sonoma County.
+CONGAS’s mission is to stop the construction of new gas stations in Sonoma County and beyond.

 CONGAS was initiated in February 2019 when Sonoma County residents became alarmed about a huge 24/7/365 16-pump gas station, car wash, and mini-mart proposal at State Route 116 and Stony Point Road in unincorporated Sonoma County between Cotati and Sebastopol.
 The community rose up and defeated the proposal on July 8 2019 when the application was withdrawn amid fierce community opposition.